Arloste/CodeQA/model_outputs/description.md

 ### Evaluations on one model

-`eval_standard.txt` - shows the quality of output #2 against ground truth answers.
+`Absolute eval - Incomplete graph & Graph LLM.txt` - shows the quality of output #2 against ground truth answers.